apondlife/discone/notes/wip.md

 what is projected
 ---

-> flowers currently spawn flying, we need to only spawn them when there's a terrain under
 > camera and walls are jank
 > sniff flowers, automatically and as a player ability
 > multiple players on saem flower? (isFree needs to be an int)
-> need to disable culling?
+> need to disable culling?  > stop culling
+> extending characterinputsource by making the frame type a generic